geoffmunn/utility-scripts/README.md

  * Address book functionality for commonly used addresses
    * Includes LUNC and any supported IBC address
+   * Creation of wallets with the seed details for complete management
+     * Supports osmo and terra addresses
  * Viewing the balances across all your wallets
  * Withdrawing rewards from validator delegations
  * Managing validators